 The Priory School at Whippingham is an independent co-educational day school for boys and girls from 4-18 years, founded in 1993, and, although non-denominational, is run with a distinct Christian ethos.

 “Built by the Queen of England: dedicated to the Queen of Heaven” is one of the statements of Priory School, founded in 1993, with origins in the junior school of Upper Chine.
+The school at Whippingham was built by Queen Victoria in 1864.
 The independent school moved to the Whippingham site, in East Cowes parish, in 2012, and seeks to maintain a Christian ethos.
-To help nurture this Christian nature, the School, from this September, is to have its name extended to “the Priory School of Our Lady of Walsingham”.
+To help nurture this Christian nature, the School, from this September, is to have its name extended to:- “The Priory School of Our Lady of Walsingham”.

-This is now the only senior school in England to be dedicated to Our Lady of Walsingham and it has met with the enthusiastic approval of Bishop Philip Egan of Portsmouth (who was enthroned of the Feast of Our Lady of Walsingham, 2012), Mgr.
+This is now the only secondary school in England to be dedicated to Our Lady of Walsingham and it has met with the enthusiastic approval of Bishop Philip Egan of Portsmouth (who was enthroned of the Feast of Our Lady of Walsingham, 2012), Mgr.
 Keith Newton (Ordinariate of Our Lady of Walsingham) and Mgr.
 John Armitage (Custodian of the Basilica at Walsingham).